troila-mobile/mCloud-Design-Mobile/docs/basic.md

 ---
-id: doc1
+id: component1
-title: Button
+title: Buttoncc
-sidebar_label: Button
+sidebar_label: Buttoncc
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.